educational-psychologist.org.uk

 Each child is different and will have individual needs which should be

-with ASD should address the Triad of Impairments as well as any other
+ASD should address the Triad of Impairments as well as any other learning

-up suitable programmes to help the child to develop the necessary
+programmes to help the child to develop the necessary skills.

 HOW CAN PARENTS HELP?